HL7/crmi-ig/input/pages/artifact-repository-service.md

 The following parameters **SHOULD** be supported for packaging operations:

 * **capability**: A desired capability of the resulting package. `computable` to include computable elements in packaged content, `executable` to include executable elements in packaged content, `publishable` to include publishable elements in packaged content.
+* **terminologyCapabilities**: A description of the terminology capabilities of the target environment.
+Terminology artifacts should be packaged as `computable` if they can be expanded based on these capabilities, and `executable` (`expanded`) otherwise
 * **offset**: Paging support - where to start if a subset is desired (default = 0).
 Offset is number of records (not number of pages)
 * **count**: Paging support - how many resources should be provided in a partial page view.
 If count = 0, the client is asking how large the package is.
+* **artifactVersion**: Specifies a version to use for an artifact if it is referenced without a version
-* **checkCanonicalVersion**: Edge Case: Specifies a version to use for a system.
-If a library or value set specifies a different version, an error is returned instead of the package.
+* **checkArtifactVersion**: Edge Case: Specifies a version to use for an artifact.
+If the artifact is referenced with a different version, an error is returned instead of the package.
 The format is the same as a canonical URL: [system]|[version] - e.g. http://loinc.org|2.56
-* **forceCanonicalVersion**: Edge Case: Specifies a version to use for a system.
-This parameter overrides any specified version in the library and value sets (and any it depends on).
+* **forceArtifactVersion**: Edge Case: Specifies a version to use for an artifact.
+This parameter overrides any specified version of the artifact (and any it depends on).
 The format is the same as a canonical URL: [system]|[version] - e.g. http://loinc.org|2.56.
 Note that this has obvious safety issues, in that it may result in a value set expansion giving a different list of codes that is both wrong and unsafe, and implementers should only use this capability reluctantly.
 It primarily exists to deal with situations where specifications have fallen into decay as time passes.
 If the value is override, the version used **SHALL** explicitly be represented in the expansion parameters
-* **manifest**: Specifies an asset-collection library that defines version bindings for code systems referenced by the value set(s) being expanded.
-When specified, code systems identified as `depends-on` related artifacts in the library have the same meaning as specifying that code system version in the `canonicalVersion` parameter.
+* **manifest**: Specifies an asset-collection library that defines version bindings for artifacts referenced in the artifact being packaged.
+When specified, artifacts identified as `depends-on` related artifacts in the root artifact have the same meaning as specifying that artifact version in the `artifactVersion` parameter.
 * **include**: Specifies what to include in the resulting package (e.g. canonical, terminology, conformance, profiles, extensions, etc) (default is all)
 * **packageOnly**: Specifies whether to include all artifacts or only the artifacts that are defined in the implementation guide or specification that defines the artifact being packaged (default is false)
+* **artifactEndpointConfiguration**: Specifies an optional endpoint configuration for resolving artifact references
 * Instance level:
     * **id**: The server-specific id of the artifact to be approved.
 * Type level: